-These middle-layer assays mentioned above represent a crucial step closer to measuring variant effects with relative low cost, precision, high throughput experimental nature, However, underlining biological significance of these experimental results is not clear.
-In this paper, we approach data mining methods from a new perspective to further bridge the gap between the genotype and phenotype, and try to predict the experimental deleterious effect of variants by the middle layer assays, which is not limited to MPRA and Luciferase.
-We have built a regression model to maximally use all of information available from the MPRA and identified highly associated transcription factors using a comprehensive feature selection framework; and then we developed a multi-stage classifier, which considers a novel set of cell-specific effect features and transcription factor binding, and has achieved the highest performance compared with the state-of-the-art models.
-Finally, we build a generalized model and assess it using luciferase assay in a different cell line (multiple cell lines if NCVARG data still can be used), resulting in high predictive performance.
+These middle-layer assays mentioned above represent a crucial step closer to measuring variant effects with relative low cost, precision, high throughput experimental nature.
+But these assays usually are mediated by plasmid or virus, and thus cannot reflect a actual in vivo environment where the variance located, hence the underlining biological significance of these experimental results is not clear.
+In this paper, we approach data mining methods from a new perspective to further bridge the gap between the genotype and phenotype, and try to predict the experimental molecular effect of variants by the middle layer assays, which is not limited to MPRA and Luciferase assay.
+We have built a regression model by directly using of log-skew, the log fold change of normalized expression modulating readouts between wild-type and mutatent alleles from the Ryan’s MPRA dataset and identified highly associated transcription factors using a comprehensive feature selection framework; To further build a model considering various kinds of output from these middle-layer assay platforms, we discretized the log Skew to two classes [[why regression?]]and then we developed a multi-stage classifier, which considers a novel set of cell-specific effect features and transcription factor binding, and has achieved the highest performance compared with the state-of-the-art models.
+Finally, we assess our generalized GRAM model using luciferase assay in a different cell line (multiple cell lines if NCVARG data still can be used), resulting in high predictive performance.
 Our study has shed a deeper insights into the underlying biological implications of genetic variants on the middle-layer assay type.

 Results